The National Garden Scheme

 Every year, the National Garden Scheme (NGS) welcomes thousands of visitors to their open gardens across England, Wales, Northern Ireland and the Channel Islands.

 The gardens, which each charge a small entry fee, pass the money to the National Garden Scheme who donate the annual income to a small group of beneficiaries, of which we are one.
-The National Garden Scheme has supported Hospice UK since 1996, donating over £6 million during that time.
+Since 1996, the National Garden Scheme has donated over £7 million to Hospice UK.
+Thank you to everyone at the National Garden Scheme for everything you do to support hospice care.

-Our recent partnership video highlights how a hospice’s garden is an invaluable place of peace, respite and tranquillity for staff, patients and visitors.
+Last year's partnership video, filmed at Royal Trinity Hospice London, highlights how a hospice’s garden is an invaluable place of peace, respite and tranquillity for staff, patients and visitors.

 How they support hospice care